 Knowing who you can talk to is often a challenge faced by colleagues who perhaps don’t feel comfortable speaking with their managers.

 A small but helpful tool is to identify people in the business, perhaps staff forum members or those that actively engage in your wellbeing programme to offer their support to sit and listen to others.
 They aren’t there to provide professional advice but offer a friendly face and signpost to support services and resources.
-A small badge on a company lanyard maybe saying ‘Let’s grab a brew’ or ‘Let’s take 5’ is a more discreet way that these volunteers are visible in the organisation.
+A small badge on a company lanyard maybe saying ‘Let’s grab a brew’ or ‘Let’s take five’ is a more discreet way that these volunteers are visible in the organisation.

 This approach would need planning with your HR team to make sure volunteers get the right support and training first.
 It might not be a full mental health first aid course but an in-house training session, running through the multiple resources available and scenarios that might come up in the workplace.